lcabrp/CodeYouRequests/README.md

-## Small trest with the requests library
+## Small test with the requests library